superduper-io/superduper/docs/index.md

 SuperDuperDB is a Python package providing tools for developers to apply AI and machine learning in their already deployed datalayer, and simulatenously to set-up a scalable, open-source and auditable environment to do this.

+SuperDuperDB application makes sure that the database, embeddings and models stay in sync.
+The execution is either local or in a Dask cluster.

 ![](img/overview.png)

 ## Mission